danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getbroadcastprogress-int-id-danog-madelineproto-broadcast-progress" name="getBroadcastProgress">Get the progress of a currently running broadcast: getBroadcastProgress</a>

+* <a href="stories.getStoryReactionsList.html" name="stories.getStoryReactionsList">Get the reaction and interaction list of a story posted to a channel, along with the sender of each reaction: stories.getStoryReactionsList</a>

+* <a href="help.getPeerColors.html" name="help.getPeerColors">Get the set of accent color palettes » that can be used for message accents: help.getPeerColors</a>

+* <a href="help.getPeerProfileColors.html" name="help.getPeerProfileColors">Get the set of accent color palettes » that can be used in profile page backgrounds: help.getPeerProfileColors</a>

+* <a href="contacts.getContactIDs.html" name="contacts.getContactIDs">Get the telegram IDs of all contacts.  : contacts.getContactIDs</a>

 * <a href="account.getTheme.html" name="account.getTheme">Get theme information: account.getTheme</a>

 * <a href="channels.getForumTopics.html" name="channels.getForumTopics">Get topics of a forum: channels.getForumTopics</a>